iamBelugaa/kvix/README.md

-# IgniteDB
+# Kvix

 A key-value storage engine inspired by Bitcask architecture, designed for applications.
-IgniteDB combines an in-memory index with append-only file storage to deliver predictable O(1) performance.
+Kvix combines an in-memory index with append-only file storage to deliver predictable O(1) performance.

 ## Core Components